nebuly-ai/nos/README.md

 ---

-`nos` is the open-source module for running AI workloads on Kubernetes in an optimized way, increasing GPU utilization, cutting down infrastructure costs and improving workloads performance.
+`nos` is the open-source module to efficiently run AI workloads on Kubernetes, increasing GPU utilization, cutting down infrastructure costs and improving workloads performance.

 Currently, the available features are: